-- Benzodiazepines: Benzos like clonazepam or valium can help you fall and stay asleep and are a recommended (though not first-line) treatment for RLS.
+- Benzodiazepines: Benzos, like clonazepam or valium, can help you fall and stay asleep and are a recommended (though not first-line) treatment for RLS.
 These medications can also reduce the anxiety and agitation of opiate withdrawal.
-Because of the high dependence risk, it’s not advisable to take benzodiazepines for more than 5 days or so when treating opiate withdrawal.
+Because of the high dependence risk, taking benzodiazepines for more than five days or so is not advisable when treating opiate withdrawal.

 Opiate Addiction Detox Treatment

-Opiate addiction is a chronic disease and should be treated the same as other chronic diseases.
+Opiate addiction is a chronic disease and should be treated like other chronic diseases.
 Like those, it should constantly be monitored and managed.
 Opiate addiction treatment is different for each individual.
 The main purpose of opioid addiction treatment is to help the person stop using the drug.
-Opiate addiction treatment also can help the person avoid using it again in the future.
+Opiate addiction treatment can also help the person avoid using it again.

 The body does go through specific symptom stages known as the opioid withdrawal timeline.
-The opioid withdrawal timeline varies from a few days to a few weeks, depending on the type of opioid that was used, how long it was used, and any other substances that may have been used in conjunction with opioids as well.
+The opioid withdrawal timeline varies from a few days to a few weeks, depending on the type of opioid used, how long it was used, and any other substances that may have been used in conjunction with opioids.
 Medically managed withdrawal opioid detox ensures the individual remains safe and stays as comfortable as possible.

 The first step in treatment is medical detox.
-It will help you navigate the complicated withdrawal process, but it doesn’t address patterns of thought and behavior that contribute to heroin abuse.
+It will help you navigate the complicated withdrawal process but doesn’t address patterns of thought and behavior contributing to heroin abuse.
 Various treatment approaches and settings can help provide the ongoing support necessary to maintain long-term sobriety after you complete detox.